 Benefits of Arthroscopic Shoulder Surgery

-One of the major benefits to arthroscopic surgery is that it can be performed on many joints in the human body.
+One of the major benefits of arthroscopic surgery is that it can be performed on many joints in the human body.
 The most common joints, however, are the knee, shoulder, elbow, wrist, ankle, and hip.

 One of the major reasons that minimally invasive procedures are preferable to open procedures is decreased trauma to the connective tissues of the body.
 Since the joint does not have to be opened up fully during arthroscopy, the body is less traumatized than it would have been if a large incision were made into the area into and around the shoulder joint.
 This typically gives the following benefits: